 Regardless of where an organization is on its population health journey, one thing is certain—the CPHO is a crucial member of the senior leadership team, and organizations cannot use a "one size fits all" approach in recruiting for a CPHO.
 Understanding an organization's opportunities and challenges, internal resources and systems, internal talent pool and capabilities, and external market forces are all critical first steps in defining a population health strategy and the appropriate type of leader to guide that initiative.

-For more information on how Quick Leonard Kieffer can assist your organization in a search for population health executives, please contact Zack Reynolds, Partner, at 312-876-9800 or email@example.com.
+Contact us for more information on how Quick Leonard Kieffer can assist your organization in a search for population health executives.